 The location of your property “is what it is” and is one of the variables that cannot be changed or adjusted.
 Factors such as a busy street, a quiet cul-de-sac, nearby railroad tracks, gated or non-gated community, views of power lines, lakes or ponds, accessibility to amenities, highways, etc. are all issues that can and should be considered in the listing price discussions.

 The Jan Richey Team is here to help.
-Based in Frisco, TX, the Team has over 110 years of extensive experience in the Frisco, Plano, and Far North Dallas real estate markets.
+The Team has over 110 years of extensive experience in the Frisco, Plano, and Far North Dallas real estate markets.
 Call (972) 742-0177 for more free advice on selling your DFW home today.